+Health plans and accountable care organizations measure many indicators of patient health, with standard metrics that track factors such as patient experience and cost.
+They lack, however, a summary measure of the third leg of the Triple Aim, population health.
 In response, HealthPartners has developed summary measures that align with the recommendations of the For the Public’s Health series of reports from the Institute of Medicine.
+(The series comprises the following 3 reports: For the Public’s Health: Investing in a Healthier Future, For the Public’s Health: Revitalizing Law and Policy to Meet New Challenges, and For the Public’s Health: The Role of Measurement in Action and Accountability.)
 The summary measures comprise 3 components: current health, sustainability of health, and well-being.
 The measure of current health is disability-adjusted life years (DALYs) calculated from health care claims and death records.
 The sustainability of health measure comprises member reporting of 6 behaviors associated with health plus a clinical preventive services index that indicates adherence to

 HealthPartners will use the summary measures to identify and address conditions and factors that have the greatest impact on the health and well-being of its patients, members, and community.
 The method could easily be implemented by other institutions and organizations in the United States, helping to address a persistent need in population health measurement for improvement.